 The display is divided into two sections.
-The top section contains information related to overall system status — uptime, load average, process counts, CPU status, and utilization statistics for both memory and swap space.
+The upper section contains information related to overall system status — uptime, load average, process counts, CPU status, and utilization statistics for both memory and swap space.
 The lower section displays process-level statistics.
 It is possible to change what is displayed while top is running.
-For example, top by default displays both idle and non-idle processes.
-To display only non-idle processes, press [i]; a second press returns to the default display mode.

 Here are some of the most common commands when using top:

 - Pressing ‘q’ will exit the top command.